Homegrown tomatoes are the best tasting tomatoes on earth. We can all agree on that!

 Plastic cups are convenient because you can write the variety name right on them, and they can be washed and reused.

-Step 2: Ferment the seeds
+Step 2: How to ferment tomato seeds

 If the tomato wasn’t particularly juicy, add a little water to the seeds and juice in the cup.
 You need just enough liquid to cover the seeds and meat in the cup.